 A broker who makes a recommendation to a customer must have a reasonable basis to believe a recommended transaction or investment strategy involving a security or securities is suitable for the customer and his or her investment objectives.
 FINRA Rule 2111 is the starting point for a suitability analysis

 Account documentation can be critical in arbitrating these types of claims.
-As in the case of unauthorized trading, SRO rules come into play in suitability claims, and can lead to enforcement proceedings.
-Rules of Fair Practice requires a member to have reasonable grounds for believing that a recommendation is suitable for the customer based on other securities holdings, the customer’s financial situation and his investment needs.
+As in the case of unauthorized trading, SRO rules come into play in suitability claims and can lead to enforcement proceedings.
+Rules of Fair Practice require a member to have reasonable grounds for believing that a recommendation is suitable for the customer based on other securities holdings, the customer’s financial situation, and his investment needs.

 « Back to Glossary Index